lukasz-madon/awesome-remote-job/README.md

   1. [musicforprogramming.net](https://musicforprogramming.net/) - `return 'A series of mixes intended for listening while '+task+' to aid concentration and increase productivity (also compatible with other activities).';`
   1. [Qbserve](https://qotoqot.com/qbserve/) - Time tracking automation: freelance project tracking, timesheets, invoicing & real-time productivity feedback (Mac).
   1. [Miro](https://miro.com) (fka Realtime Board) - Distributed permanent virtual whiteboard.
-  1. [Teleport Sundial](https://sundial.teleport.org) - Manage the locations and timezones of your distributed team.
   1. [Timing](https://timingapp.com/) - Automatic time and productivity tracking for Mac.
 Helps you stay on track with your work (especially important when working remotely).
 Also ensures that no billable hours get lost if you are billing hourly (Mac).

 ## Law & Finance